Handbags, purses, pocketbooks... modern conveniences? Not really. These useful items have served their owners for centuries.

 Purses of the 1940s, '50s, and '60s

-Condition concerns come into play with most any handbag from any era, even the Lucite box purses of the '50s, as shown above.
+Condition concerns come into play with most any handbag from any era, even the Lucite box purses of the '50s.
 These wonderful geometric bags made from hard plastic are durable, but not entirely indestructible.
 If not treated kindly, they are prone to cracking, scratching, and discoloration from spilled beauty products, even though they're made of plastic.

 For everyday functionality, shoppers wanting a vintage look that wears well should look for larger, more durable handbags dating from the 1940s, '50s, and '60s.
 These retro and vintage bags can add dramatic flair to a wardrobe without putting a sizable dent in your wallet.